SSWConsulting/SSW.People.Profiles/Bryden-Oliver/Bryden-Oliver.md

 ---

-Bryden is a **Solution Architect** with over 30 years professional experience.
-He has a wealth of knowledge from a diverse range of areas but with particular focus on database, web services, Microsoft Azure and SaaS based solutions.
-He's had dealings with customers ranging from the world's largest companies right through to small business.
-He has a strong understanding of how software will deliver business value to his customers.
+Bryden is a **Solution Architect** with over 30 years professional experience, working with customers from small businesses to the world's largest companies.
+He has a wealth of knowledge from a diverse range of areas, particularly focused on databases, web services, Microsoft Azure, and SaaS solutions.
+Bryden has a strong understanding of how software will deliver business value.

-## Cloud Solutions
+### Cloud Solutions
-Bryden loves working with the full range of Azure technologies to build customized, efficient and cost efficient solutions to your problems.
-He has exceptional experience gained working directly with Microsoft Development teams in Azure Functions, Cosmos DB and SQL Server solving enormously high scale, complex problems.
+Bryden loves working with the multitude of Azure technologies to build customized, structured, and cost-efficient solutions.
+His exceptional experience has solved  enormously high-scale complex problems, while working directly with Microsoft Development teams in Azure Functions, Cosmos DB, and SQL Server.

-## Database and Application Performance
+### Database and Application Performance
-Years of experience building software to help customers understand the performance of their database and applications, gives Bryden a unique perspective on the difficulties of managing your data and how to ensure it grows painlessly as your organization grows.
+With years of experience building software, Bryden has been helping customers understand and improve the performance of their database and applications.
+Bryden's unique perspective on the difficulties of managing data allows their custom-built applications to grow painlessly as the organization evolves.

-## Building Skills
+### Building Skills
-Bryden enjoys helping others improve their skills and would relish the opportunity to help your staff grow while building solutions with them.
-He has worked on mentoring staff at varying points in their careers over many years.
+Bryden enjoys seeing people improve their skills, and would relish the opportunity to help others grow whilst building software solutions with them.
+He has been a mentor to staff at varying points in their careers over several years.